-Psss - Teachable has a free plan.
+Also, Teachable has a Free plan.
 Check it out and play around with your own course here.

 We might seem biased, but the facts show that it’s easier to start generating big number incomes with an online course than with just a book or ebook.
 There are a number of reasons for this, but it boils down to the fact that courses are gated content and perceived as valuable.

 Your course will never be given away for free unless you set your price to free.
-In addition, our global culture values education.
-You’d be hard pressed to find someone willing to pay $100 for a book, but $100 for an online course is normal, if not low!
+Our global culture values education.
+You’d be hard pressed to find someone willing to pay $100 for a book, but $100 for an online course is normal, if not low.

 While Pat used a course to complement his book and Nick used a book to promote his course, you can also use content from a book to quickly create a course.